IBM-Cloud/docs/services/mobilepush/c_cordova_enable.md

 The following section lists the iOS notification properties:

 * message - Push notification message
-* payload - JSON object containing a notification payload action-loc-key - The string is used as a key to get a localized string in the current localization to use for the right button’s title instead of “View".
+* payload - JSON object that contains a notification payload action-loc-key - The string is used as a key to get a localized string in the current localization, to use for the appropriate button title, instead of `View`.
 * badge - The number to display as the badge of the app icon.
 If this property is absent, the badge is not changed.
 To remove the badge, set the value of this property to 0.
 * sound - The name of a sound file in the app bundle or in the Library/Sounds folder of the app data container.